nipreps/dmriprep/docs/roadmap.rst

 #.
 Eddy current correction.

     We will explore the possible adaptations of the HMC based on SHOREline above.
+    In cases where the data are "shelled", 3dSHORE will be used as the diffusion model.
+If the data are single-shell, we will use SFM as the diffusion model.

 #.
 Identification of outliers.